Let’s talk about the one thing you must do after a breakup…

 It’s over.
 You forgot how excruciating breakups are.
 The minute you open your eyes in the morning, the heaviness rushes back into your chest and it hurts so much that you can barely breathe.
-That is, if you’re lucky enough to be able to sleep at all.
+That is if you’re lucky enough to be able to sleep at all.

 Almost everyone has this experience at least once.
 Life can be challenging and none of us gets through it without a few bruises.
 Unfortunately, heartache is part of the deal.

 If you’re going through this right now, first of all, I’m sorry and I’m sending you love.
 I know how it is and I’ve been there.
-That’s one of the reasons I do the work I do.

 One of the best things you can do for yourself and your future is to take the time to mourn your loss.